d11wtq/dot-vim/README.md

 You need at least Vim 7.2, and you'll need git installed.

+### The no-brainer installation

-The easy solution is to now run:
+The easy solution is to just run:

     -bash$  ~/.vim/install.sh

+This will make the needed symlinks and briefly open and close vim to install the plugins.

+### The manual installation

 However, if you don't feel comfortable using a shell script, the manual steps are simple: